canstar

 What is Gold health insurance?

-On top of providing the same level of cover as Basic, Bronze and Silver policies, Gold policies include cover for an extra nine clinical categories such as cataracts, pregnancy and birth, and joint replacements.
+On top of providing the same level of cover as Basic, Bronze and Silver policies, Gold policies include mandatory cover for an extra nine clinical categories such as cataracts, pregnancy and birth, and joint replacements.

 Gold tier policies must also provide unrestricted cover for each category, which differs from Basic, Bronze and Silver tier policies.
 This includes rehabilitation, hospital psychiatric services and palliative care, which insurers are only required to cover on a restricted basis under their policies in other tiers.
+A restricted basis refers to insurers only being able to partially cover you for hospital costs as a private patient in a public hospital.

-The categories covered under a Gold tier policy are:
+As set out by the Federal Government, the categories covered under a Gold tier policy are:

 • Rehabilitation